Adaptable Symbolic Music Infilling with MIDI-RWKV: Related work

-In the music domain, \citet{bryankinns2025leveraging} highlight that practicing musicians tend toward the small data approach and offer suggestions for future model design. \citet{vigliensoni2022rvae} present a system for live drum rhythm generation from small data. \citet{shredgp} explore adaptation of a GuitarPro Transformer model to four individual guitar players. \citet{ComposersAssistant2} indicates the Composer's Assistant 2 infilling model admits low-data finetuning for individual users.
+In the music domain, \citet{bryankinns2025leveraging} highlight that practicing musicians tend toward the small data approach and offer suggestions for future model design. \citet{vigliensoni2022rvae} present a system for live drum rhythm generation from small data. \citet{shredgp} explore adaptation of a GuitarPro Transformer model to four individual guitar players. \citet{ComposersAssistant2} indicates the Composer's Assistant 2 (CA 2) infilling model admits low-data finetuning for individual users.

-Musical personalization is part of the general objective of style adaptation. \citet{simon_mossmyr_2019_3249474} and \citet{ijcai2022p681} adapt Irish folk music models to generate Swedish folk music. \citet{proggp} finetune a GuitarPro Transformer model to the genre of progressive metal.
-Style transfer, which transfers the style of one piece of music to another, can be seen as a special case of style adaptation.
-Studies of style transfer models on individual compositions include \citet{Brunner2018SymbolicMG,g2g,cifka2019supervised}, and \citet{Hu2022CanMG}.

-\paragraph{Linear architectures.} Traditional softmax attention \cite{vaswani} incurs $\mathcal{O}(n^2)$ time and space cost in the sequence length, which becomes significant as sequence length grows.
-Consequently, there has been considerable recent interest into the design of recurrent neural network architectures with custom update rules that afford $\mathcal{O}(n)$ time and space while still admitting parallelizability of training.
-Examples include state space models \cite{mamba,mamba2} and linear attention variants \cite{peng-etal-2023-rwkv,katharopoulos,titans}, many of which have rivaled or surpassed Transformer performance at equivalent model size and compute budget.
-The most recent variations largely integrate the delta rule \cite{widrow1960adaptive} into their state updates to train an expressive hidden state at test time \cite{schlag,yangc}, including the RWKV-7 architecture \cite{rwkv7} we use.
+\paragraph{Linear architectures.} Traditional softmax attention \citep{vaswani} incurs $\mathcal{O}(n^2)$ time and space cost in the sequence length $n$, which becomes significant as sequence length grows.
+This has resulted in interest into the design of neural network architectures that afford $\mathcal{O}(n)$ complexity while still admitting parallelizability of training.
+Examples include state space models \citep{mamba,mamba2} and linear attention variants \citep{peng-etal-2023-rwkv,katharopoulos,titans}, many of which have rivaled or surpassed Transformer performance at equivalent model size and compute budget.
+These models, derived from recurrent neural networks (RNNs), can technically operate on infinitely long sequences---up to physical memory limits---whereas Transformers are typically restricted by the length of their trained positional embeddings.
+Many recent variations integrate the delta rule \citep{widrow1960adaptive} into their state updates to train an expressive hidden state at test time \citep{schlag,yangc}, including the RWKV-7 (Receptance-Weighted Key-Value 7) architecture \citep{rwkv7} we use.